zm1th/roolz/README.md

 The team has started using an alpha version of the roolz gem and realized that sometimes, they need to run a rule on elements of an array.

 * Create a rule class called `Rool::Send`.
 Given a method name, basic rule type, and operand, this rule calls the method on the dataset's data key, then builds the basic rule and runs with the modified data.
 For example, you might use `Rool::Send` to check whether an array contains fewer than 100 elements by instantiating the rule with method = `count`, rule type = `less_than`, and operand = 100.
+Be careful not to mess up the data set, since it is probably getting passed around by reference.

 * Create a rule class called `Rool::Iterate`.
 Given an existing basic rule type, an operand, and an existing container rule type, it should run the basic rule on all elements of an array (in the data set) using the specified container type.
 For example, you might use this to check whether all the elements of an array are positive numbers, by passing 'greater_than', 0, and 'all').
 By passing 'any' instead of 'all', you could check whether any of the numbers are positive.
 This class should instantiate the appropriate container and basic rule classes and pass the dataset to them.